kannan-chandra/kannan-chandra.com/_posts/2014-02-09-xamarin-binding-appsee.markdown

 We use a tool called `btouch`, provided by Xamarin, to create the binding.

 {% highlight console %}
-~ $ /Developer/MonoTouch/usr/bin/btouch -unsafe --outdir=tmp -out:Appsee.dll ApiDefinition.cs -x=Appsee.linkwith.cs --link-with=Appsee.a,Appsee.a
+~ $ /Developer/MonoTouch/usr/bin/btouch -unsafe --outdir=tmp -out:Appsee.dll ApiDefinitions.cs -x=linkwith.cs --link-with=Appsee.a,Appsee.a
 {% endhighlight %}